archanabahuguna/uniqueIPvisitors/README.md

 admin.py-
         checks if given IP has visited the website in the given timeframe May also get list of all IPs from file (logged by worker) if needed

+Test:
+       python app.py to push IPs in redis queue, python worker.py to push unique ips in redis dict, python worker.py to test whether a given ip visited the website.